-There are many stories of promoting a top seller to sales manager only to find them floundering and unable to deliver the overall sales number.
-With loyalty to the incumbent companies will invest anywhere from two to five years carrying a failing sales manager that has been internally promoted.
-Is it loyalty or not wishing to admit the decision was wrong, or possibly the process applied was poorly managed.
+There are many stories of promoting a top seller to a sales manager only to find them floundering and unable to deliver the overall sales number.
+With loyalty to the incumbent, companies will invest anywhere from two to five years, carrying a failing sales manager that has been internally promoted.
+Is it loyalty or not wishing to admit the decision was wrong, or possibly the process applied was poorly managed?

 Whether the promotion was out of necessity as your sales recruitment firm did not know how to find the right candidate or had experienced problems with external hires.
 It may have been through their campaigning to take the role as they know the business; you have just promoted your top seller to sales manager.
 Your most reliable revenue producer is now focused on others in the business with little to no time to generate revenue.

-The strategy to hire internally can have merit, but typically, the strategy around it lacked enough consideration of the business needs.
-You are destined to more of the same and not grow.
+The strategy to hire internally can have merit, but typically, the strategy around it lacks enough consideration of the business needs.
+You are destined to be more of the same and not grow.
 An existing employee is anointed into the processes and thinking of the company, and most deliver only incremental improvement in the top-line numbers.
-In fact, more companies go backward as the top revenue producer is withdrawn from the market.
+In fact, more companies go back as the top revenue producer and is withdrawn from the market.

 So as CEO, what do you need to do?
 How do you ensure that your top seller transitions to their new role successfully?
 How do you ensure that you achieve sustainable business growth?

 1. Set role expectations.
 The complexity of a sales management role is far greater than that of an individual seller.
 The sales role is a relatively simple function of ringing customers, making appointments, and closing sales.
 This may sound like a generalisation, but you get the point.